Data Uniformity Improves Training Efficiency and More, with a Convergence Framework Beyond the NTK Regime: Approximation: proof of Theorem

 \subsection{Definitions and lemmas related to computational geometry}

-The definitions and concepts introduced in this section are mainly from~\citet{de2000computational}. \begin{definition}[Triangulation] A triangulation of the polygon is defined as a decomposition of a polygon into triangles by a maximal set of non-intersecting diagonals, or equivalently, no vertex of any triangle lies in the interior of an edge of another triangle. \end{definition}
+In this section, we introduce some basic definitions and concepts, mainly based on~\citet{de2000computational}. \begin{definition}[Triangulation] A triangulation of the polygon is defined as a decomposition of a polygon into triangles by a maximal set of non-intersecting diagonals, or equivalently, no vertex of any triangle lies in the interior of an edge of another triangle. \end{definition}

 \begin{definition}[Delaunay triangulation] Given a set $\cP$ of points in the $n$-dimensional Euclidean space, a Delaunay triangulation is a triangulation DT($\cP$) such that if for every $n$-simplex (whose vertices belong to $\cP$) in the triangulation, there exists an open $n$-ball that passes through all the vertices of the simplex and that does not contain any other point of $\cP$ in its interior. \end{definition}